OSU coach Jonathan Smith agrees to new contract worth over $30 million - NewsBreak

 ALBANY, Ore. — The Albany Police Department announced in a press release that the suspect behind the December 10 fatal hit and run has been arrested.
 On December 12th, APD put out a call for public assistance in effort to find the vehicle involved in the crash.
 Officials say they received multiple tips from the community, which helped authorities locate the suspect and their vehicle.

-Driver who crashed into child at Christmas Parade charged with assault, deputies say
+Deputies: Driver charged with assault after hitting child with car at Christmas parade

-OAKRIDGE, Ore. — An Oakridge man has been charged with assault after the Lane County Sheriff’s Office says he hit a nine-year-old girl with his vehicle during a Christmas parade.
-According to LCSO, it happened Saturday, December 10, near the intersection of S. Diamond St. and W. 1st...
+OAKRIDGE, Ore. — An Oakridge man is charged with assault after the Lane County Sheriff’s Office says he hit a nine-year-old girl with his vehicle during a Christmas parade.
+According to LCSO, it happened Saturday, December 10, near the intersection of S. Diamond St. and W. 1st St....

 Comments / 0